CoinCheung/gdGPT/README.md

 ```
     $ deepspeed --num_gpus 4 --num_nodes 1 demo.py
 ```
-It seems that until version 0.9.2, deepspeed does not support llama so well as bloom in terms of tensor-parallel.
+It seems that until deepspeed version 0.9.2, deepspeed does not support llama so well as bloom in terms of tensor-parallel.
 Maybe newer version has better support.

 #### 2. text-generation-inference(TGI)